antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ### Exercise questions

-- How does the code in this section maps on the the flowchart in the section "General structure of LLM-based workflows"?
+- How does the code in this section maps on the flowchart in the section "General structure of LLM-based workflows"?
-- Come up with other arguments for the three slots of `&qf3` and execute workflow.
+- Come up with other argument values for the three slots of `&qf3` and execute the workflow.

 -------

 ## Refining and adapting outputs

-**Workflow:** We want to transform text, so it can be in a certain expected or ready to process format.
+**Workflow:** We want to transform text into a specific format that is both expected and ready for immediate processing.
 For example:

 - Remove certain pesky symbols and strings from LLM results